mbraamOB/JSON2Persistent/README.md

 The flag *pIRISMessageClass* controls whether IRIS message classes are created.
 You can directly use these classes in a interoperability production.
 The flag *pCompile* controls whether the newly generated classes are automatically compiled.

+To use this tool, just load and compile the class *ISC.SE.Tools.JSON.cls* into your namespace.